 Have you never written a line of code and have no clue how it's structured, but you still want to build an app for your business?
 Adalo is your best choice.

-Adalo is a true no-code app-building platform: To use it, you won’t need any previous technical or coding knowledge — if you can create an online account, you have the skills to use Adalo.
+Adalo is a true no-code app-building platform: To use it, you won't need any previous technical or coding knowledge—if you can create an online account, you have the skills to use Adalo.
+Magic Start generates complete app foundations from descriptions, and Magic Add lets you add features by simply describing what you want.

-And here’s another head-turning fact about Adalo: Compared to Retool vs. Appsmith, Adalo has a very generous free version.
-Adalo lets you publish your app on the web and take payments with Stripe, all for free.
-Wait no longer — sign up for Adalo today.
+Compared to Retool and Appsmith, Adalo has a very generous free version that lets you publish your app on the web and take payments with Stripe, all for free.
+Wait no longer—sign up for Adalo today.